 Murfreesboro, TN hosts a number of music festivals throughout the year, including Main Street Jazzfest in May and Uncle Dave Macon Days in July.
 The city is also home to Middle Tennessee State University, which has a large recording industry program.
 Some of the bands and songwriters who got their start in Murfreesboro, TN include De Novo Dahl, The Protomen, A Plea for Purging, Self, Fluid Ounces, Count Bass D, The Tony Danza Tapdance Extravaganza, Destroy Destroy Destroy, The Katies, The Features and Those Darlins.

 Music therapy has been used in the treatment of substance abuse disorders since the 1970s.
 If you’ve ever discovered a certain song that you can’t listen to without smiling or one that reminds you of a particular time in your life, you know that music is capable of evoking strong emotions.
-Music therapy sessions help patients uncover the emotional roots of their addiction by listening to songs that help them express feelings such as anger, sadness, depression and anxiety.
+Music therapy sessions help patients uncover the emotional roots of their addiction by listening to songs that help them express feelings such as anger, sadness, depression, and anxiety.

 According to the National Center for Biotechnology Information, music therapy is associated with a willingness to undergo extended substance abuse treatment.
-Women and teens experience the biggest benefits from music therapy, although men may also find it helpful in some circumstances.
+Women and teens experience the biggest benefits of music therapy, although men may also find it helpful in some circumstances.
 Drumming therapies are linked to relaxation and are particularly useful for people who’ve experienced relapses.
 Lyric analysis is related to positive emotional change in patients at all stages of the recovery process.

 You don’t need to be able to play a musical instrument to benefit from music therapy, as many sessions focus simply on listening to music and discussing how certain songs make you feel.
 However, if you do have a musical background, you might be interested in songwriting therapy for addiction recovery.
 JourneyPure At The River offers both forms of treatment for people struggling with drug and alcohol addiction.